cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ## Camera Follow

-In a game which has a movable player, we often let the camera follow the player.
-As a result, you can see the screen scrolling when player is moving.
+In a game that has a movable player, we often let the camera follow the player.
+As a result, you can see the screen scrolling when the player is moving.

 It's very simple to archive it in Cocos Creator.
 Just make the following changes.

-1. Select the Canvas node, uncheck the **Align Canvas With Screen** property of cc.Canvas component on the Inspector panel.
+1. Select the Canvas node, and uncheck the **Align Canvas With Screen** property of cc.Canvas component on the Inspector panel.

-2. Drag the Camera node on the Player node, make it as a child node.
+2. Drag the Camera node on the Player node, and make it a child node.

 ![setup-scroll.gif](./images/setup-scroll.gif)

-Now, run the game, you can see the camera is following the player.
+Now, run the game, and you can see the camera is following the player.

 ![scroll.gif](images/scroll.gif)

 ## UI layout

-UI ( User Interface ) is a very important part for most games. it displays information about the game and allows users to interact with the game systems.
+UI ( User Interface ) is a very important part of most games. it displays information about the game and allows users to interact with the game systems.

-As we mentioned before, In Cocos Creator, all 2D elements should be put directly or indirectly under the Canvas node, or it will not be rendered.
+As we mentioned before, In Cocos Creator, all 2D elements should be put directly or indirectly under the Canvas node, or they will not be rendered.

-In Cocos Creator, UI is a special collection of 2D elements, they are text, buttons, toggles etc.
+In Cocos Creator, UI is a special collection of 2D elements, they are text, buttons, toggles, etc.

-As 2D elements,they also need to be put under the Canvas node.
+As 2D elements, they also need to be put under the Canvas node.

 As we know, UI elements are always fixed on the screen, so we need a fixed camera to render them.